top of page

 Waterway habitat is graded in the Report Card by measuring changes to the extent of vegetation types along our waterways over the previous two reporting years.
 Types of vegetation measured are riparian vegetation, wetland vegetation, mangroves, and saltmarsh.

-Areas of riparian vegetation remain stable in the Ross Basin in both the freshwater (upstream) and estuarine (downstream) environments but have decreased notably in the Black Basin estuarine environment.
+As per the 2024 Report Card areas of riparian vegetation remain stable in the Ross Basin in both the freshwater (upstream) and estuarine (downstream) environments.

 Healthy-waters-partnership_Report Card_Technical.png